Israel and weapons of mass destruction: Chemical weapons

-Israel has signed but not ratified the Chemical Weapons Convention (CWC).
+Possible nerve agents

 In 1983 a report by the CIA stated that Israel, after "finding itself surrounded by frontline Arab states with budding CW capabilities, became increasingly conscious of its vulnerability to chemical attack... undertook a program of chemical warfare preparations in both offensive and protective areas...
 In late 1982 a probable CW nerve agent production facility and a storage facility were identified at the Dimona Sensitive Storage Area in the Negev Desert.
-Other CW agent production is believed to exist within a well-developed Israeli chemical industry."
+Other CW agent production is believed to exist within a well-developed Israeli chemical industry".

 There are also speculations that a chemical weapons program might be located at the Israel Institute for Biological Research (IIBR) in Ness Ziona.

 190 liters of dimethyl methylphosphonate, a CWC schedule 2 chemical used in the synthesis of sarin nerve gas, was discovered in the cargo of El Al Flight 1862 after it crashed in 1992 en route to Tel Aviv.
-Israel said the material was non-toxic, and was to have been used to test filters that protect against chemical weapons.
-It had also been clearly listed on the cargo manifest in accordance with international regulations.
+Israel said the material was non-toxic and was to have been used to test filters that protect against chemical weapons.
+It had also been listed on the cargo manifest in accordance with international regulations.
 The shipment was from a U.S. chemical plant to the IIBR under a U.S. Department of Commerce license.